Fullerton Transportation Center: History

 In the late 1990s, the Fullerton Railway Plaza Association (FRPA) began fundraising and lobbying for the creation of an interactive railroad attraction or museum at the site, while continuing preservation efforts.
-Starting in 1999 the Amtrak station and the FRPA were hosts for the annual "Fullerton Railroad Days" event at the Santa Fe depot, an event that attracted between 30,000 and 40,000 participants.
-Due to the city not supporting the FRPA museum, Railroad Days was not held in 2009, and FRPA looked elsewhere, choosing to hold its 2010 event in neighboring Brea.
+Railroad Days was not held in 2009, and FRPA looked elsewhere, choosing to hold its 2010 event in neighboring Brea.
 The organization subsequently changed its name to the Southern California Railway Plaza Association (SCRPA).
 However, Railroad Days for 2020 was cancelled in response to the COVID-19 pandemic.

+As of 2024, Amtrak plans to reconstruct the platforms for accessibility by FY 2025.